softwaresaved/byte-sized-rse/episodes/43-repo-issue-fixing.md

 Alternatively, and in most cases, we'd probably do this by having the repository cloned on our machine, and then we'd make the change, and submit it that way
 But in the interests of time and simplicity, we'll just use GitHub's edit function So select the edit icon
-And edit the README to fix the link (remove the bit that says “typo/“)
+And edit the README to fix the link (remove the bit that says "typo/")

-So we now need to commit the change, so we now select “Commit changes” in the top right Good practice when committing a change is to refer to the issue number in the commit message This gives us traceability for changes back to the originating issue We had our issue number 1, so let's refer to that
+So we now need to commit the change, so we now select "Commit changes" in the top right Good practice when committing a change is to refer to the issue number in the commit message This gives us traceability for changes back to the originating issue We had our issue number 1, so let's refer to that